x-square/data_analytics/24-01-advanced-data-analytics.md

 ## Waze scenario

 Welcome to your new role at Waze!
-We’re thrilled to have you on the data team!
+We're thrilled to have you on the data team!

-Waze’s free navigation app makes it easier for drivers around the world to get to where they want to go.
-Waze’s community of map editors, beta testers, translators, partners, and users helps make each drive better and safer.
+Waze's free navigation app makes it easier for drivers around the world to get to where they want to go.
+Waze's community of map editors, beta testers, translators, partners, and users helps make each drive better and safer.
 Waze partners with cities, transportation authorities, broadcasters, businesses, and first responders to help as many people as possible travel more efficiently and safely.

-You’ll collaborate with your Waze teammates to analyze and interpret data, generate valuable insights, and help leadership make informed business decisions.
+You'll collaborate with your Waze teammates to analyze and interpret data, generate valuable insights, and help leadership make informed business decisions.
 Your team is about to start a new project to help prevent user churn on the Waze app.
 Churn quantifies the number of users who have uninstalled the Waze app or stopped using the app.
 This project focuses on monthly user churn.
 In your role, you will analyze user data and develop a machine learning model that predicts user churn.

 This project is part of a larger effort at Waze to increase growth.
 Typically, high retention rates indicate satisfied users who repeatedly use the Waze app over time.
-Developing a churn prediction model will help prevent churn, improve user retention, and grow Waze’s business.
+Developing a churn prediction model will help prevent churn, improve user retention, and grow Waze's business.
 An accurate model can also help identify specific factors that contribute to churn and answer questions such as:

 - Who are the users most likely to churn?
 - Why do users churn?